AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 If a tree does not fit the height of the chart, children of some or all items are hidden.
 After each such item, the number of its children is shown, followed by a text element – postfix.

-You can configure the text: pass a custom string to the {api:anychart.charts.Wordtree#postfix}postfix(){api} method.
-By default, the postfix is `"more"`.
+The default postfix is `"more"`, but you can change it by passing a custom string to the {api:anychart.charts.Wordtree#postfix}postfix(){api} method.

-In the following sample, the [font size](#font) is configured so that some child words are hidden.
+In the following sample, the [font size](#font) is adjusted so that some child words are hidden.
 The postfix is also customized:

 ```
 // set the postfix